-In the transparency report, we provide insight into and report on a number of significant matters regarding our firm and ensure that this information is available to the outside world.
+In the Transparency Report, we provide insight into and report on a number of significant matters regarding our firm and ensure that this information is available to the outside world.
 We disclose information on our legal structure and ownership, governance structure and partner remuneration.
-We describe the global network that we are a part of - including the responsibilities and obligations of the member firms and our values - and the elements of our quality control system.
-The Board of Directors' statement on the quality control system and the independence policy, our revenue broken down by engagement type as well as a list of audit and assurance clients subject to section 21(3) of the Danish Auditors Act, also known as "Public Interest Entities" are disclosed at the end of the report.
-The transparency report also reflects our commitment to consistently achieving the highest standard of quality, ethics and integrity in day-to-day business to ensure that we meet our responsibilities to our clients, communities and the capital markets.
+We describe the global network that we are a part of - including the responsibilities and obligations of the member firms and our values - and our system of quality control, which is based on KPMG International's Audit Quality Framework.
+For us, audit quality is not just about reaching the right opinion, but also about how we reach that opinion.
+At the end of the report, the Board of Directors' statement on the quality control system and the independence policy, our revenue broken down by engagement type as well as a list of audit and assurance clients subject to section 1a(1) no.3 of the Danish Auditors Act, also known as "Public Interest Entities", are disclosed.

-We remain committed to working closely with regulators, audit committees, investors and businesses to enhance quality.
+We are committed to working closely with regulators, audit committees, investors and businesses to meet expectations of audit quality.

 I hope that you will find that our report provides useful insight into our firm and our approach to quality.

-Copenhagen, 11 December 2015
+Copenhagen, 27 December 2016

+KPMG

-KPMG Statsautoriseret Revisionspartnerselskab
+Statsautoriseret Revisionspartnerselskab

-Thomas Hofman-Bang CEO & Senior Partner
+Thomas Hofman-Bang CEO and Senior Partner